0x6d64/sphinx-traceability-example/README.md

 ## known issues / missing features
 There are several issues that I was not able to solve quickly:

 * customize the format of the item-matrix tables: I want the table to have a better heading than "source" and "target".
 It would be nice if there was something like traceability_matrix_template similar to traceability_item_template.
 With this feature we could have tables labeled "requirement", "tested by" to make more sense to the reader.
+This feature is planned in a future version of original extensions.
 * permit items without an explicit identifier when inside a docstring.
 Reasoning: when documenting test cases or implementation you constantly have to come up with an identifier when the method name could be used automatically instead.